Stark County residents is hungry

 Hunger is a prevalent reality in Stark County.
-According to Feeding America’s most recent date, over 59,000 Stark County residents, or 15.9 percent of them, struggle with food insecurity.
+According to Feeding America’s most recent Map the Meal Gap data, over 59,000 Stark County residents, or 15.9 percent of them, struggle with food insecurity.
 Many of our neighbors cannot count on regular and adequate meals, and have to make decisions about whether to pay the heating and medical bills or to buy enough groceries to feed themselves and their families.

 The Stark County Hunger Task Force is an emergency line of support for those in need of food assistance, because we believe no one in Stark County should have to choose between food or heat.

-Across more than 30 pantries, we serve more than 27,000 Stark County residents each month.
-Our need for support continues to rise each year.
+Our pantry network, made up of more than 30 local pantries, serves free emergency groceries to 27,000+ Stark County residents each month.
 Patricia and Daniel are only two of those 27,000 who visit our pantries, but their stories demonstrate just how real that need is.

 “In the long run, I am helping my family and myself, and we can have something to carry us over.”